wcalandra5/wc5/_pages/publications.md

 ## [Hoyalytics Medium Blog](https://medium.com/hoyalytics) 📝

 In order to drive awareness for analytics initiatives and inspire people to keep an eye on what’s next, I often contributed to Hoyalytics’ newsletter to provide commentary on current events in data science.
+SAY YOU WERE CHIEF EDITOR

 ### ["Another One — Sanofi Signs Billion Dollar AI Drug Discovery Deal with Insilico Medicine"](https://medium.com/hoyalytics/in-the-news-ai-for-drug-development-ensuring-chess-fairness-and-automating-google-sheets-d33ee4224e0)
 **Quote**: "Think of the implications of such an achievement: if we can map the human genome and predict molecular interactions in computers, we can solve complex biological problems, finding cures and treatments for disease at the speed of computation."